Fostering a dog or cat is one of the most selfless and gratifying aspects of animal rescue.

 Foster a puppy or two, or possibly a litter of puppies with their mom.
 Puppies under 6 months old cannot stay at the shelter so all puppies we save from local shelters must go immediately to a foster home.
 Puppies are eligible for adoption at 8 weeks old, so you should expect to have a puppy foster for up to 4 months

-Short-term fostering can range from just a week or two to multiple months.
+Short-term fostering can range from an overnight stay to a week or two to multiple months.
 Short-term foster situations:

 - Quarantine — If our intake quarantine areas are full, foster homes help us save animals that we might not otherwise be able to help.